 Advertisement

-How to build a mini-EMP generator to disrupt electronics
+How to Build a mini-EMP (electromagnetic pulse) Generator to Disrupt Electronics

 The electro-magnetic pulse generator, or EMP generator, is a device capable of generating a transient electromagnetic disturbance that radiates outward from its epicenter, disrupting electronic devices (or frying, depending on its capacity).
 Some EMP bursts are naturally occurring, such as electrostatic discharge (ESD), where others, such as the nuclear electromagnetic pulse (NEMP), are man-made.